atmelcorp/sam-ba/README.md

 ### Supported Platforms

+This release supports the following platforms:
-Windows 32-bit and Linux 64 bits.
+- Windows 32-bit
+- Linux x86_64
+- Linux ARMv7 (see README.armv7.md for more information)

 ## Contents